jonnymaserati/jonnymaserati.github.io/_posts/2021-09-25-visualizing-drilling-data-from-csv.markdown

 fig.show()
 ```

-Which will by default render the `fig` to your default web browser.
+Which will render the `fig` to your default web browser.

 ![image](/assets/images/2021-09-25-visualization-of-realtime-drilling-data.png)